 Bischoff, on Pillman’s Loose Cannon DVD, also said, “Brian and I talked about the evolution of his character and turning into a more of an unpredictable loose cannon as we’ve come to know him.
 That was all Brian, and it was something that I liked because it was different.
 Often times when you try to be better than somebody else, you copy them.
 The magic with Brian is that he found a character that was so different than everybody else, it was easy for that character to stand out.”

-Brian Pillman came up with the idea to create an unhinged manic character which he would play at all times, keeping everyone guessing from the wrestlers backstage, to his close friend Wrestling Observer columnist Dave Meltzer, as to what was real and what was all part of an elaborate ruse.
+Brian Pillman came up with the idea to create an unhinged manic character which he would play at all times, keeping everyone guessing from the wrestlers backstage to his close friend Wrestling Observer columnist Dave Meltzer, as to what was real and what was all part of an elaborate ruse.

-The character on-air would blur the lines between reality and kayfabe, causing the fans to question what was staged and which was the wrestlers going off script.
+The character on-air would blur the lines between reality and kayfabe, causing the fans to question what was staged and which was the wrestlers going off-script.

 The first instance of this was on WCW’s Clash of the Champions 1996 in a match with Eddie Guerrero.
 Brian was playing the coward running from Guerrero when he yanked commentator Tony Schiavone’s headset off, before returning later to try to rip Bobby the Brain Heenan’s jacket off.
-Heenan had ongoing neck problems at this point, insisiting no wrestlers ever touch him at ringside and due to this not being a planned part of the show, instantly stood up and shouted, “What the fuck are you doing?” on live pay-per-view.
+Heenan had ongoing neck problems at this point, insisting no wrestlers ever touch him at ringside and due to this not being a planned part of the show, instantly stood up and shouted, “What the fuck are you doing?” on live pay-per-view.
 He then picked up his jacket and walked backstage.
-Brian later apologised to Heenan, but this was the beginning of his act starting to blur the lines between scripted and reality (a work and a shoot).
+Brian later apologized to Heenan, but this was the beginning of his act starting to blur the lines between scripted and reality (a work and a shoot).

 Brian Pillman versus the Bookerman